atomgalaxy/wg21-replacement-function/replacement-function.md

 - we can finally move overload sets around and not break ABI in some cases since we basically gain function aliases.

+# FAQ

+## Can I declare the function with a different return type from the assigned?

+Yes.
+The declared return type (or auto) is used only for overload resolution.

+## Why not require `auto` as the return type of the declaration?

+There are situations in the language where the return type matters for overload resolution.

+Examples are conversion operators and explicit casts.
+See `[temp.deduct.funcaddr/1]`.

+# Acknowledgements

+- Gabriel Dos Reis for pointing out return types do matter for overload resolution.

 ---